agb-mobile/AndroidVersion/README.md

 - `IncreaseVersionCode` increases previously calculated value by value defined in `by` parameter.

 By default plugin will set `SimpleVersionCode` with digits set to 2.

+#### Output file name

+With `fileNamePattern` property you can easily rename out `apk` files.
+Alongside static values you can specify template and plugin will generate the file name.
+Available properties are:
+ - `project`: name of the project.
+In case of default Android Studio template that would be `app`.
+ - `variantName`: full unique name of the variant including filters.
+ - `buildType`: build type of the variant
+ - `flavorName`: name of all flavours combined with capitalized latter
+ - `versionCode`: version code of output file including apk splits
+ - `versionName`: version name of output file including apk splits
+ - `flavours` by dimension map of all flavours. (for example: `flavours.dimension`)

+`.apk` suffix is automatically added at the end of file name.

 ## Limitations